 - Wash whites often: It’s important to give your whites a good wash often.
 The longer you wear whites, the more build-up there is, which is difficult to get out.
 Wash your whites every one to two wears, or your sheets every week.

-- Wash gently: When it comes to delicate whites, like sheets, a gentler cycle is better.
+- Wash gently: A gentler cycle is better when it comes to delicate whites, like sheets.

-- Don’t combine loads: When it comes to washing whites, it’s tempting to put them all in together.
+- Don’t combine loads: When it comes to washing whites, putting them all together is tempting.
 But towels and sheets are very different, especially when it comes to drying.
 If you dry sheets and towels together, the sheets will dry faster than the towels, which means you might over-dry your sheets while you wait for those towels to dry.

 - Use less detergent: Yes, using less detergent or replacing it with any of the products mentioned already is better.
-Detergent can cling to items, and leave behind a residue which makes the whites appear discolored.
+Detergent can cling to items and leave behind a residue that makes the whites appear discolored.

-- Clean your washing machine: Every three months, use two cups of distilled white vinegar and a hot wash cycle to clean out your washing machine.
+- Clean your washing machine: Every month, use two cups of distilled white vinegar and a hot wash cycle to clean out your washing machine.
 This ensures fresher and cleaner laundry.